Monar/bem-names/README.md

 Ideal solution would be if the component had an option to pass a class name generator (same way I'm  working in the mentioned project).
 Unfortunately this was not the case, so I've decided to change it.
-First step write such flexible generator, with option to apply [css-modules](https://github.com/css-modules/css-modules) in the near future.
+My first step was writing such a flexible generator, with option to use [css-modules](https://github.com/css-modules/css-modules) in the near future.